EnLewis/shopify-image-repo/README.md

 ```
 This startup up will likely throw a couple warnings from tensorflow depending on your system.
 Ignore them.
 - The server is hosted on "127.0.0.1:5000" so open up whatever browser you like and paste that address into the address bar, hit enter, and you should be greeted by the home screen.
-- On the home screen to upload an image (png or jpg format) press the browse button, select your image, then press upload.
+- On the home screen, to upload an image (png or jpg format) press the browse button, select your image, then press upload.
 This will take a second or two to process.
 ![Homepage Screenshot](https://github.com/EnLewis/shopify-image-repo/blob/main/refs/homepage.png)
 - Once the upload completes, if successful, it should add it to a table which displays the filename, remote filepath, and the servers best guess of what the photo you just uploaded was.
 ![Table View](https://github.com/EnLewis/shopify-image-repo/blob/main/refs/table.png)